'Something out of a police state': Anti-monarchy protesters arrested ahead of King Charles' coronation - KESQ

 “Our tolerance for any disruption, whether through protest or otherwise, will be low,” the force wrote on Twitter this week.
 “We will deal robustly with anyone intent on undermining this celebration.”

-Ahead of the event, the Met said that morpe than 11,500 police officers would be deployed in London on Saturday, making the coronation the largest one-day deployment in decades.
+Ahead of the event, the Met said that more than 11,500 police officers would be deployed in London on Saturday, making the coronation the largest one-day deployment in decades.

 The operation — labeled Golden Orb — saw officers line the processional route, manage crowds and road closures, protect high-profile individuals and carry out searches with specialist teams.